bpftrace/bpftrace/docs/reference_guide.md

 The `return` keyword is used to exit the current probe.
 This differs from `exit()` in that it doesn't exit bpftrace.

+By default zero value is returned, but user can specify expression to be returned, which is supported only in lsm probes.

 ## 14. `( , )`: Tuples

 N-tuples are supported, where N is any integer greater than 1.